madelineleclair/computer-setup/README.md

 ## Install editor

 Pick your favorite editor and install it.
 I use [atom](https://atom.io/).
 If you use atom, make sure to install the atom shell commands by opening Atom, selecting Atom at the top, and then click `Install Shell Commands`.
-This will allow you to use the `atom .` command from the terminal, even when atom is not open.
+This will allow you to use the `atom .` command from the terminal.
+After installing the shell commands, if you have trouble running the `atom` when atom is not running (ex after you just start your computer), you can make an alias for the command, such as `alias atom = 'open -a "Atom"'`

 ## Install your terminal